ipatch/dotfiles/README.md

 - [x] Add a collection of inspirational dotfile repos.
 - [x] ~~Add images in the lib dir of this repo to the .wiki submodule repo.~~
 - [ ] Figure out why cloning the dotfiles repo is cloning the submodules with detached heads 🤔
+### Neovim
+  - [ ] Figure out a sane solution for previewing markdown ie. .md documents
+  - [ ] Figure out what is causing lines to be hard wrapped! 😖

 GithHub: [@ipatch](https://github.com/ipatch)<br />
 Twitter: [@truckmonth](https://twitter.com/truckmonth)